infinity0/msg-notes/causal-01-ordering.rst

   |forall| m: |forall| p, p' |in| pre(m): p |perp| p'

-  as above, this entails freshness consistency
+  as above, this entails context consistency

 - by(u) is a chain / total-order: